CanyonsEcho/CanyonsEcho/README.md

 - Unprofessional dingus

 I stay up way too late sometimes.
-The only thing I worry about in life is running out of ai tokens.
+The only thing I worry about in life is running out of tokens.